zakaria5729/zakaria5729/README.md

 ### Hi, 👋 I'm Zakaria Hossain

-- 🌱 I’m currently learning Spring-Boot Microservice, DS-Algo, Dagger Android and Flutter Bloc.
+- 🌱 I'm a Software Engineer with 4+ years of experience in design, development and analysis of Backend (Spring Boot), Android (Kotlin/Java) and Flutter app development.
+I’m currently learning Spring-Boot Microservice, DS-Algo, Dagger Android and Flutter Bloc.
-- 💬 Ask me about Java, Spring Boot, (Native) Android, Flutter Development.
+- 💬 Ask me about Spring Boot (Java), (Kotlin) Android (Kotlin) and Flutter (Dart).
-- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/zakaria5729/) | [Twitter](https://twitter.com/zakaria5729) | zakariahossain143@gmail.com
+- 🔎 Search ```zakaria5729``` in google to know more about me

 ##
 ### Tools & Technologies